 Tuan Andrew Nguyen

 “The Boat People” is set in an unspecified future at the edge of humanity’s possible extinction.
 It follows a group of children led by Riana, a strong-willed, and resourceful girl, who travel the seas and collect the stories of a world they never knew through objects that survived the test of time.
 It dwells on the question “when do statues come alive again?” and explores the legacy of Bataan’s memory at the crossroads of materiality, temporality, and rituals in a post-human world.
-The group is called The Boat People and, in their travels, they find and replicate objects in wood as a way to piece together a history that they are trying to understand.
+The group is called The Boat People and, in their travels, they find and replicate objects in wood—which were fabricated in collaboration with the Las Casas wood carvers—as a way to piece together a history that they are trying to understand.

 The production team was composed of cinematographer Andrew Yuyi Truong, research assistant Jane Pujols, 1st Camera Assistant Rhon Bacal, and the Bellas Artes Team.
 Tuan casted five local children from Bagac, Bataan as the main characters of the film.
-Making their film debut are Gryshyll Reyes Ilarina as Riana, Michael Mendoza Soronio, John Carlos Cruz Moris, Jescee Dheivid Taba Recinte, and Benedict Recinte Revelo.
-The film was shot in the different areas of Las Casas Filipinas de Acuzar, Mt.
-Samat, the Nuclear Powerplant Village, and the PRCP.
+Making their acting film debut are Gryshyll Reyes Ilarina as Riana, Michael Mendoza Soronio, John Carlos Cruz Moris, Jescee Dheivid Taba Recinte, and Benedict Recinte Revelo.

 The Boat People premiered at James Cohan Gallery in New York City on February 28, 2020.

 Stills from The Boat People. © 2020 Tuan Andrew Nguyen.

 Bellas Artes Projects